 “Yeah, I’m fine.
 Just got something in my eye,” Roland sighed.
 He sipped his coffee.
-“Ya’ know, Jack, I’m gotta tell you something.
+“Ya’ know, Jack, I gotta tell you something.
 Something I ain’t never told no one else.
 Something I’ve kept secret for forty years now,” Roland declared, his demeanor serious.
 “I ain’t as strong as you think I am.
 I almost did it.”

 “I almost killed Vivian and Sal the night I caught them together,” he told Jack in a conspiratorial whisper.

 “Are you serious?” he practically shouted.

 “You almost offed Vivian and Sal?”
 Jack said, lowering his voice again.
 He looked around, making sure Mona and Leon didn’t overhear.

 Roland took a sip of coffee then continued.

 “It wasn’t long till I learned about Vivian and Sal.
 Just a couple of months really.
 The signs were there – like how Viv would always work late at the furniture factory.
-She had the afternoon shift but sometimes wouldn’t come home till two in the morning.
+She had the afternoon shift but sometimes wouldn’t come home till one in the morning.
 It didn’t sit right with me.
 I didn’t know what exactly was going on until I decided to find out for myself.
 One night I parked down the block from where she worked and waited to see what time she left.”

 Roland took another sip of coffee.
 He paused, savoring the taste, leaving Jack in suspense.

 “Go on,” Jack encouraged.

 “Vivian left the factory at ten p.m., long before she told me she’d leave.
-She got into the Plymouth her parents bought her and I followed.
+She got into the red Plymouth her parents bought her and I followed.
 At first, I thought she saw me trailing her.
 She didn’t.
-I stayed a good distance behind her, and she drove to the Lamplighter Inn.
+I stayed a good distance behind her, and she drove to the Lamplighter Motel.
 Remember that dive?”

 “Anyhow, she pulled up to the building and parked next to a blue Chrysler that sat in front of Room 114.”